 Note that there is a womens version of this backpack available – the Aphelia – which is 26 litres.

-This makes it ideal for a commute.
+This makes it ideal as commuter backpack.
 Typically you can fit whatever you need for a day out whether you are headed to work, the library or doing some shopping.
 This capacity is generally also enough for overnight trips or even day hikes – however, this backpack is not ideal for day hikes as we will touch upon later.

 The Apogee is designed as a backpack for carrying either a laptop or tablet – the dedicated laptop compartment holds laptops of up to 15”(38cm).
 If you have a 17” laptop (rare creature you are), it will not fit comfortably.
 That said, remember that there are dedicated travel laptops bags out there.